Gambling systems explained

 Martingale system

-as long as you're winning, keep to a 1 unit stake.
+The Martingale system works as follows: as long as you're winning, keep to a 1 unit stake.

-Every time you lose, you double your stake to win back your losses and maintain the 1 unit profit. players today.
-NB If you'd like to test the Martingale system, we've included a FREE roulette game to try it on.
-Just scroll to the bottom of this page.
+Every time you lose, you double your stake to win back your losses and maintain the 1 unit profit.

 Sequence of bets